World AIDS Day 2022 – Get Tested and ‘Know Your Status’ Now!

 December 1st is observed as World AIDS Day.
 Every year, the theme for the World AIDS campaign is different.
-The theme for World AIDS Day 2020 is “Know Your Status”, which basically seeks to encourage people to get tested for HIV.
+The theme for World AIDS Day 2022 is “Equalize”.
+This year’s theme focuses on eradicating the social stigma related to HIV that may hinder access to vital HIV services for children and critical communities.
 From December 1, 1988, which was observed as the first World AIDS Day, we have made considerable progress with regards to raising awareness about HIV/AIDS; however, we still have a long way to go – to break the stigma associated with it, and to educate people to get tested and know their status.

 What is AIDS?